 At RISE, Kevin Lin, Co-Founder of live streaming platform Twitch, explained how streaming platforms now gather 1 billion users a month.
 That’s more views than US television networks combined.
 With over 2 million content creators now on Twitch, the platform has come a long way since its launch in 2011.

-Known as a mini Youtube for gamers, Twitch is a streaming platform that allows content creators and their audience to interact with one another in real-time.
+Twitch is a streaming platform that allows content creators and their audience to interact with one another in real-time.
 The brainchild of Kevin Lin, Justin Kan and Emmett Shear, it found its beginnings in a live streaming platform Justin.tv that started out showing the daily life of a man in San Francisco and went on to become a website with 30 million unique users a month.
 Now reinvented as Twitch, theirs is an all-in-one streaming and communication platform for online gamers that has launched the careers of streamers like Richard (Ninja) Tyler Belvins, a 28-year-old who plays Fortnite with celebrities like Drake and has been sponsored by Samsung and the NFL.
 Speaking at RISE, Kevin talked his audience through Twitch’s story from ad hoc streaming platform to Amazon-owned, dominant player with the sixth-highest traffic for streaming video in the world.

 Photo credit: Stephen McCarthy/RISE via Sportsfile